SmartgridReady/SGrSpecifications/doc/product.md

 ## Use case

-A product description contains information about the device, its supported functional profiles, and how the datapoints of the functional profiles can be accessed through the transport layer.
+A product description contains information about the device, its supported functional profiles, and how the data points of the functional profiles can be accessed through the transport layer.

 This allows potential controllers to easily integrate, implement, or access any SmartGridready certified product through a standardized set of functionality, and thereby greatly simplifies scale-up to support a wide range of products.